Emma Smith: Courtship and marriage to Joseph

-In May 1829, Emma and Joseph left Harmony and went to live with David Whitmer in Fayette, New York.
-While travelling there, they saw an elderly man walking alongside the road.
-After offering him a ride, the man declined, saying that he was headed to Cumorah, and then disappeared suddenly.
-Joseph identified the man as the angel Moroni.

-Joseph finished work on the Book of Mormon while living in Fayette; it was published in March 1830.
+Due to increased hostility towards Joseph as he worked on the Book of Mormon, Emma and Joseph went to live with David Whitmer in Fayette, New York, to finish the Book of Mormon.
+While there, both Emma and a schoolteacher named Oliver Cowdery worked as Joseph's scribes.
+Joseph received a copyright for the Book of Mormon in June 1829 and the book was published in March 1830.

 "Elect lady" and the early church, 1830–1839

 On April 6, 1830, Joseph and five other men established the Church of Christ.

-Emma was baptized by Oliver Cowdery on June 28, 1830, in Colesville, New York, where an early branch of the church was established.
-During the next weeks, Joseph was arrested, tried, and exonerated in South Bainbridge for "glass looking" based on the state's vagrancy law.
-In July 1830, Joseph received a revelation, now known as Doctrine and Covenants section 25, that highlighted Emma Smith as "an elect lady".
-The revelation also says that Emma would "be ordained under [Joseph's] hand to expound scriptures, and to exhort the church", and authorizes Emma to "make a selection of sacred Hymns" for the church.
+Emma was baptized by Oliver Cowdery on June 28, 1830, in Colesville, New York, surrounded by a group of mocking people.
+Later that evening before the confirmation service, Joseph was arrested for being a disorderly person and causing an uproar by preaching the Book of Mormon.
+A few days later, Joseph was acquitted of all charges.
+Emma was confirmed later by Joseph and Newel Knight.

+In July 1830, Joseph received a revelation, now known as Doctrine and Covenants Section 25, that highlighted Emma Smith as "an elect lady".
+The revelation says that Emma would "be ordained under [Joseph's] hand to expound scriptures, and to exhort the church."
+The revelation instructed Emma to "murmur not" and described Emma's duties to Joseph.
+Emma was also directed to be Joseph's scribe and to create a hymnbook for the new church.

+Joseph and Emma returned to Harmony for a time, but relations with Emma's parents remained strained.
+Emma's father was displeased that Joseph and Emma were living off charity and Joseph was late to return money he borrowed to purchase a farm.
+Many people in Harmony also openly opposed Joseph.
+Emma and Joseph returned to live at David Whitmer's farm in August 1830.
+This marked the last time that Emma saw her parents.
+Despite the rift that her marriage to Joseph created in the family, Emma did reunite with her family.
+She communicated with her mother through letters.
+Some members of her family moved to Nauvoo although they did not accept Emma's invitation to join Mormonism.

-Joseph and Emma returned to Harmony for a time, but relations with Emma's parents broke down, and the couple went back to staying in the homes of members of the growing church.
-They lived first with the Whitmers in Fayette, then with Newel K. Whitney and his family in Kirtland, Ohio, and then in a cabin on a farm owned by Isaac Morley.
+Emma and Joseph went back to staying in the homes of members of the growing church.
+The couple lived first with the Whitmers in Fayette, then with Newel K. Whitney and his family in Kirtland, Ohio, and then in a cabin on a farm owned by Isaac Morley.
 It was here on April 30, 1831, that Emma gave birth to premature twins, Thaddeus and Louisa; both babies died hours later.
 That same day, Julia Clapp Murdock died giving birth to twins, Joseph and Julia.
 When the twins were nine days old, their father, John, gave the infants to the Smiths to raise as their own.
 On September 2, 1831, the Smiths moved into John Johnson's home in Hiram, Ohio.
 The infant Joseph died of exposure or pneumonia in late March 1832, after a door was left open during a mob attack on Smith.